 8.27 Existing holiday parks and campsites provide significant opportunities to enjoy the special qualities of the National Park.
-They are well provided for in and around the New Forest and this means that no additional camping facilities45 are needed.
-The New Forest National Park contains over three times the average number of camping and touring caravan bedspaces per square kilometre found in all other English National Parks.
-It is the smallest of all English National Parks and is already under considerable recreational pressure.
+They are well provided for in and around the New Forest and this means that no additional camping facilities are needed.
+The New Forest National Park contains over three times the average number of camping and touring caravan bedspaces per square kilometre found in any other English National Park.
+It is already under considerable recreational pressure.
 The Habitats Regulation Assessment of the Local Plan does not rule out a likely significant effect of recreation visits on the integrity of the internationally designated nature conservation sites, which make up over half of the total area of the National Park.
 Moreover, the New Forest has a higher proportion of unserviced versus serviced visitor accommodation than most other English National Parks.
 The large amount of unserviced accommodation is added to through the high number of locations which have licences for seasonal 'pop-up' campsites.